GPU Cloud

 4 -d '{}'

-Destroying a rental stops billing permanently and cannot be undone.
+Destroying an instance stops billing permanently and cannot be undone.

-Your GPU has no public address.
-Reach the service running on it through the connect proxy, authenticated with your API key.
-The proxy supports GET, POST, PUT, PATCH, DELETE, and streaming responses.
+Use the connect endpoint with your EmpirioLabs API key.
+It supports GET, POST, PUT, PATCH, DELETE, and streaming responses.

 GET